motasemajlouni/MREF/README.md

 * **internet access is required** for the initial build
 * later runs will reuse the saved resource file

+The first run may also download the spaCy English model if it is not already installed.

 ## Python usage

+### Basic example

 ```python
 from MREF import MREF